doublesecretagency/craft-googlemaps/docs/proximity-search/options.md

 ## `requireCoords`

-### Default: `false`

 Determines whether a valid set of coordinates is required.
-If set to `true`, the results will only include Addresses that have valid coordinates.
+If set to `true`, the results will only include Addresses which have valid coordinates.

 A set of coordinates is considered valid only if both the `latitude` and `longitude` values are populated.